rcverse/anpe-gui/anpe_studio/resources/gui_help.md

-# ANPE GUI Help
+# ANPE Studio Help

-Welcome to the ANPE (Another Noun Phrase Extractor) GUI!
+Welcome to the ANPE Studio (Another Noun Phrase Extractor)!
 This application provides a user-friendly interface to the core ANPE library, allowing you to easily extract noun phrases from text without needing to write code.

 ## Starting the app
 When you start the app, ANPE will automatically check for required language models in the background.